 Dangerous Driving Behaviors May Be Fatal to Motorcyclists

 Dangerous driving habits can be especially dangerous for motorcyclists, who are more exposed than car and truck drivers, and who rely on motorist attention to be seen on the road.
 If a motorist drives in a dangerous, reckless, or otherwise negligent way, they could be liable for the injuries their actions caused a motorcyclist.

 Our Lake Charles personal injury lawyer can determine if the following actions contributed to your accident:

 - Breaking traffic laws: Speeding, tailgating, failure to yield, running a red light or stop sign, driving at night with no lights, and more.

-- Distracted driving: Taking attention off the road to text, use a cell phone, handle a pet, interact with passengers, eat, apply makeup, or more.
+- Distracted driving: Taking attention off the road to text, using a cell phone, handling a pet, interacting with passengers, eating, applying makeup, or more.

 - Drunk or intoxicated driving: Driving with a blood alcohol percentage of 0.08 or more, under the influence of illegal drugs, exceeding the dose of certain prescription drugs, or when combining certain prescription drugs with alcohol.